kadena-community/pact-toolbox/packages/wallet-ui/README.md

   --pact-bg-primary: #ffffff;
   --pact-text-primary: #000000;
   --pact-brand-primary: #0066cc;
-  /* ... see themes.ts for all variables */
+  /* ... see @pact-toolbox/ui-shared for all variables */
 }

 /* Dark theme */